avg —

 Instructions

-The rice needs to be rinsed in a large amount of water to wash away the excess starch.
-After that, pour five cups of water over it and send it to cook.
+I rinse the rice in plenty of water to wash away the excess gluten.
+I pour in five cups of water and put it on to cook.

-With the corn, it's even simpler.
-Open the can, drain the liquid, and add the corn kernels to the rice and chicken.
+I open the can of corn, drain off the liquid, and add the kernels to the rice and chicken.

-Next, mix our products so that the chicken and corn are evenly distributed in the rice.
+I mix all the ingredients thoroughly so that the chicken and corn are evenly distributed through the rice.

-All that's left is to combine three eggs with a tablespoon of thick cream.
-If the cream is liquid, use a couple of additional tablespoons.
-The cream can also be substituted with three tablespoons of sour cream.
+In a separate bowl, I combine 3 eggs with a tablespoon of thick cream.
+If the cream is runny, I use a couple of tablespoons more.
+You can replace it with three tablespoons of sour cream.

-Pour the egg mixture into the bowl with the other ingredients and mix.
-Do this carefully.
+I pour the egg mixture into the bowl with the other ingredients and mix gently.

-Make the final steps.
-Mix the remaining egg with a teaspoon of cream and beat it with a fork.
+I mix the remaining egg with a teaspoon of cream and beat it lightly with a fork.

 Tips